 Each February, Grand Rapids celebrates Black History Month with a series of special activities and events exploring the local African American experience.
-It’s a great opportunity to learn more about the ways African Americans have helped shape the past and present of Grand Rapids – and how African American culture is helping move the city forward in exciting new ways.
+The Grand Rapids Public Library, Grand Valley University, Grand Rapids Art Museum and other cultural institutions typically present special programming that spotlights the many ways African Americans have helped shape the past and present of Grand Rapids – and how African American culture is helping move the city forward in exciting new directions.

 Come back to this page starting in January for the full rundown of events and activities commemorating Black History Month.